KamiKrazeHQ/MamaCare/README.md

 | Deployment | Dockerfile, Railway + Vercel setup steps, CORS debugging | Debugged Railway builder settings, resolved invalid AWS credentials error | Confirmed `/health` returns 200 on live Railway URL |

 ### Impact
 Using Claude for code generation let us ship a full-stack web + mobile app with real-time features in 48 hours — a scope that would normally take 2–3 weeks.
 All AI output was reviewed line by line, tested against live endpoints, and modified to fit our existing codebase and theme system.
+We used Goose as our AI Co-Pilot to help build MamaCare.
+Instead of just asking for code snippets, we provided it with a special instruction file, .goosehints, that let it act like any other team member who knew our entire folder structure.
+Goose actually opened our terminal to install libraries, fixed a broken "Mother Chat" feature by reviewing its own error logs, and connected our Olostep scraper to our database.
+Most importantly, when Goose initially tried to create an "AI Doctor" that offered medical advice, we collaborated to pivot it into a safe "AI Advisor" that refers moms to real doctors in emergencies.
+It helped us manage a website and a mobile app at once.

 ---